sevilla

 The Ghostly Guardian of Seville Cathedral, kneeling in prayer at the altar

-Visitors who stay too long after dark have claimed to hear strange sounds — the echo of footsteps when no one is near or the eerie clatter of unseen armor.
+Visitors to the Seville Cathedral who stay too long after dark have claimed to hear strange sounds — the echo of footsteps when no one is near or the eerie clatter of unseen armor.
 The Ghostly Guardian continues his eternal watch, safeguarding the cathedral from threats both seen and unseen.

 Men open a treasure chest in Seville Cathedral